 Civil, Architectural and Environmental Engineering

 Wei-Wen Yu Center for Cold-Formed Steel Structures

 Pan, Chi-Ling and Yu, Wei-wen, "Design of automotive structural components using high strength sheet steels structural strength of cold-formed steel members under dynamic loads" (1990).
-Center for Cold-Formed Steel Structures Library.
-Paper 93.
+CCFSS Library (1939 - present).
+93.